 Shankly replied: "Why?
 Is Matt Busby packing it in at Manchester United?”

-To put it simply, Liverpool and Manchester United are two of the world’s biggest and most successful clubs, both jostling for position to be identified as England’s greatest.
+To put it simply, Liverpool and Manchester United are two of the world’s biggest and most successful clubs.
 Liverpool dominated English football during the 1970s and '80s, while United took over their mantle in the two decades that followed.
 While Liverpool fans point to their five European Cups, United supporters celebrate the fact that, during Sir Alex Ferguson's reign, they overtook Liverpool in terms of league crowns won.

 However, it is far too simple to suggest that the background of their rivalry began with post-war footballing successes.
 It is a tale of two cities, just over 30 miles apart, but with marked differences.
 As former United and England midfielder Lee Sharpe said: "It’s not just about two clubs, it’s about two cities, two unbelievable histories, two clubs that both think they are the biggest in the world, so there is a lot of ego at stake."